department-of-veterans-affairs/vets-website/content/pages/pension/index.md

   - root: react-pensionApplicationStatus
     timeout: 20
     spinner: true
-    loadingMessage: Checking your application status
+    loadingMessage: Checking your application status.
-    slowMessage: Sorry, this is taking longer than expected
+    slowMessage: Sorry, this is taking longer than expected.
-    errorMessage: Sorry, something went wrong while checking your application status
+    errorMessage: <strong>We're sorry.
+Something went wrong when we tried to load your saved application.</strong><br/>Please try refreshing your browser in a few minutes.
 majorlinks:
   - heading:
     links: